tomaszprasolek/AZ204-DadJokes/README.md

 ## Technologies used

 I created the ASP.NET Core Web Application.
-The app is very simple: show random Dad Jokes and that's all :)
+The app is very simple: show random Dad Jokes and that's all :smile:

 ![Website screenshot](./Resources/site_screenshot.png)

 The joke is written using large font.
 Under that information on which environment this app is deployed.
 And then are the app version.
-That's all the features :)
+That's all the features :smile:

 What I used to do this:
 - **Azure Container Registry (ACR)** to store my app Docker images